The first step to setting up a Growth Share scheme.

 A Hurdle Rate is the level, in £ per share, above which the beneficial owner of that share will have full economic rights to the company in question.

-For example, if you have shares with a Hurdle of £1 per share, and the company is eventually sold for £3 per share, then you will receive £2 per share.
+For example, if you have shares with a Hurdle of £1 per share, and the company is eventually sold for £3 per share, then you will participate in £2 for every share you hold.
+The Ordinary shares are also participating in that £2, as they participate in the full amount, but Growth Shares don't participate below the Hurdle.

 The Hurdle rate is set by the company at a level that reflects the value of the company at the time at which the shares were issued, including a small premium to reflect the hope value of the shares.